Imperial (automobile): Sixth generation (1981–1983)

 There was no four door or full-sized option, the J-platform being shared the second generation Chrysler Cordoba and Dodge Mirada.
 The bustle-back appearance and prominent grille was an attempt to revive the 1930s and 1940s luxury car appearances that were briefly popular during the early 1980s, as with the second generation Cadillac Seville.
 Chrysler designers drew inspiration from the 1937–1939 Chrysler Imperial sedans.

 The traditional Imperial eagle logo was not used, as it had been moved to the Chrysler LeBaron model in 1977.
 Instead, it bore a Chrysler Pentastar hood ornament made of Cartier crystal.

-Competing models such as the Cadillac Eldorado and the Continental Mark VI had been downsized by 1981, so the Imperial was of comparable size to its competitors with a listed retail price of $18,311.
+Competing models such as the Cadillac Eldorado and the Continental Mark VI had been downsized by 1981, so the Imperial was of comparable size to its competitors with a listed retail price of $18,311 ($ in dollars).
 A marketing effort for the new model included commercials and magazine ads featuring singer Frank Sinatra, a personal friend of Iacocca whom Sinatra jokingly referred to as "the other chairman of the board."
 Sinatra even recorded special songs to promote the new Imperial.
 In addition, Sinatra agreed to work for Chrysler for $1 a year because he believed that more performers should get involved in helping to save jobs in the United States (though his union later forced him to accept scale pay instead).

 The Imperial's front suspension featured transverse-mounted torsion bars; the rear suspension included asymmetric multiple-leaf, S-shaped springs, anti-sway bar, and telescopic shock absorbers.
 Extensive use of rubber isolators contributed to the Imperial's virtually silent ride on top of Goodyear polyester steel-belted Arriva tires.
 The Imperials carried a market-leading 24-month/30,000-mile limited warranty covering all labor, maintenance, and parts (except tires).

 For the new Imperial, a quality-assurance center was built adjacent to the Windsor plant where the car was assembled.
-Each car, which had already been subjected to many inspections while it was assembled, was then given additional testing.
+Each car, which had already been subjected to multiple inspections while it was assembled, was then given additional testing.
 First was an underbody fluid-leak inspection utilizing a high-pressure water spray, the car was checked for front-end alignment, and finally a 5.5 mi road test over a track that included various types of terrain.
 The cars received a sign-off if everything was in order.

 "Imperial is a special car for a special owner," said Tom Pappert, Chrysler's Vice President of U.S. Automotive Sales.
 "It is designed to appeal to the personal luxury car buyer seeking the highest level of prestige, advanced styling, engineering and special features, extended warranty, and VIP recognition in both the showroom and service areas."